interactionresearchstudio/NaturewatchCameraServer/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/interactionresearchstudio/NaturewatchCameraServer/total)
 # NaturewatchCameraServer

-This is a Python server script that captures a video stream from a Pi Camera and serves it as a .mjpg through a control website to another device.
-Part of the My Naturewatch project in collaboration with the RCA.
+This is the main software for the My Naturewatch Camera.
+It is a Python server script that captures a video stream from a Pi Camera and serves it as a .mjpg through a control website to another device.
+The website can be used to start a photo capture or video capture based on motion detected in the frame.
+The software is designed to run on a Raspberry Pi Zero W so that you can make your own low-cost wildlife camera.

+Part of the My Naturewatch project by the Interaction Research Studio, in collaboration with the RCA.

 # How to install